factorhouse/kpow-cloudformation/README.md

 kPow connects to your Kafka cluster with exactly the same configuration as a Kafka Producer or Consumer.

-This quick start provides CloudFormation scripts to run a kPow in ECS, for EKS support [kPow Helm Charts](https://github.com/operatr-io/kpow-helm-charts).
+This quick start provides CloudFormation scripts to run kPow in ECS, for EKS support [kPow Helm Charts](https://github.com/operatr-io/kpow-helm-charts).

 ## Licensing Options